VYNYL/standards/testing/angular-testing-standards.md

 In those component folders, you will find `spec.js` files for tests of controllers, route definitions, and services.

+### ES2015

-For examples from an ES2015 code base, refer to the [NG6](https://github.com/AngularClass/NG6-starter) codebase.
+For examples in an ES2015 code base, refer to the [NG6](https://github.com/AngularClass/NG6-starter) codebase.

 In the `client/app/components/` folders, you will find examples of tests.